-- 8.4.1 See Part 3.3 (Table 3) (Committees of the Council) of this Constitution for functions of the Democratic Services Committee. - 8.4.2 The Committee shall comprise of Councillor Members but no more than one Member of the Cabinet, which Cabinet Member must not be the Leader). - 8.4.3 The Council shall appoint Members to the Democratic Services Committee in accordance with the political balance rules. - 8.4.4 The Chair of the Democratic Services Committee is appointed by the Council and must not be the Cabinet Member.
+- 8.4.1 See Part 3.3 (Table 3) (Committees of the Council) of this Constitution for functions of the Democratic Services Committee. - 8.4.2 The Committee shall comprise of 6 politically balanced Councillor Members.
+It should consist solely of councillors, and cannot include more than one member of the executive or assistant to the executive.
+Any executive member must not be the Council Leader. - 8.4.3 The Council shall appoint Members to the Democratic Services Committee in accordance with the political balance rules. - 8.4.4 The Chair will be appointed by the Council and will serve for a term of two consecutive municipal years (in accordance with Article 5.2 of Part 2 of the Constitution).
+The Chair must not be a member of any of the political groups represented in the executive.
+The exception to this is when a council has no opposition groups.
+In this case, any member of the Democratic Services Committee can be appointed as chair provided the member is not a member of the executive.